TheOdinProject/curriculum/javascript/react-js/hooks.md

 ### Additional Resources

+[Here](https://www.ohansemmanuel.com/react-hooks-documentation-easy-to-read/) is another article about hooks, which provides a simpler version of the official React hooks documentation.

 Have an additional resource that helped you with this lesson?

 You can edit the [lesson file](https://github.com/TheOdinProject/curriculum/blob/master/javascript/react-js/hooks.md) and create a pull request to have one added!